Mayor & Council

 Council Place 3

 Wayne was born in Chickasaw, Alabama on January 7, 1956 and has spent most of his life as a resident of Saraland.
 He graduated from Satsuma High School in 1974 and went on to attend the University of Southern Mississippi majoring in Music Education.

 After leaving USM in 1976, Wayne worked his way into sales management for a large wholesale grocery company where he learned the importance of excellent customer service in an extremely competitive industry.
 In 1983, he left the grocery business to learn the coffee service business in Knoxville, Tennessee.
 He rose quickly within the ranks of the business, becoming a District Manager in 1984, and then promotion to Regional Manager for the southeast US in 1985 and in May of 1987 he returned to Saraland and started his own coffee service business which is still based in Saraland today.

-Over the years, Wayne has been active in coaching Little League baseball, has been active as a “softball parent” and band parent, and he and his wife Martha teach Sunday School at First Baptist North Mobile.
-Wayne is also a member of the Chamber of Commerce.
+Over the years, Wayne has been active in coaching Little League baseball, has been active as a “softball and band parent”.